panditanvita/MovieBot-aka-Chappie/README.md

-- save all past information returned by the narrow() sub-functions in some sort of State object, which should keep track of both the question and the narrowed down options
+- save all past information returned by the narrow() sub-functions in some sort of State object, which should keep track of both the question and the narrowed down options -suggestions for what to type in (for example - when you ask for a movie, suggest that you can narrow down results by showtime.

 (little improvements)
 - long if/else cases in logic are awkward (but it seems to work). what alternatives?
-- options for choosing a different day (will need to scrape theatres for the next day as well, and tie that into our knowledge base) -adding an option to select More info if the length of information returned is too much
+- options for choosing a different day (will need to scrape theatres for the next day as well, and tie that into our knowledge base)
+- if user chooses a theatre with only one possible showtime, add showtime as well
+- displaying movies should also show the showtimes
+- if only a single option is given, ask for confirmation and use it as req -adding an option to select More info if the length of information returned is too much
 ***